-This hearing dealt with the tenant's application for dispute resolution, seeking to cancel a notice to end tenancy, issued by the landlord for the landlord's use of the property.
+This hearing dealt with the tenant's application for dispute resolution pursuant to section 49 of the Residential Tenancy Act, seeking to cancel a notice to end tenancy, issued by the landlord for the landlord's use of the property.

 Both parties attended this hearing and were given a full opportunity to be heard, to present affirmed testimony, to make submissions and to call witnesses.
-The tenant was represented by her agent.
-The landlord represented herself and was accompanied by her legal counsel.
+The parties represented themselves.
 As both parties were in attendance, I confirmed service of documents.
-The parties confirmed receipt of each other's evidence.
-I find that the parties were served with evidentiary materials in accordance with sections 88 and 89 of the Act.
+The tenant confirmed receipt of the landlord's evidence and stated that he did not file any of his own.
+I find that the tenant was served with evidentiary materials in accordance with sections 88 and 89 of the Act.